Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: Introduction

 The rest of the paper is structured as follows.
-Section \ref{Model} presents the model of the electrical system and the proposed control framework.
-In Section \ref{Stability}, we present the main result of this paper: a comprehensive stability proof for a closed-loop DC microgrid with a nonlinear distributed controller, that under certain tuning conditions can stabilize to a desired (optimal) steady state.
-Furthermore, the controller is tested in Section \ref{sec_Case_Studies} via time-domain simulations on a 4-terminals low-voltage DC microgrid to showcase the effectiveness of the method, followed by a small-signal stability analysis.
-Finally, section \ref{conc} concludes this paper.
+Section \ref{Model} presents the dynamical model of the electrical system and distributed control framework for a DC MG.
+In Section \ref{Stability}, we present the main result of this paper: a comprehensive stability proof for a closed-loop DC microgrid with a nonlinear distributed controller, that under certain \emph{practical} guidelines can stabilize to a desired steady state.
+Furthermore, in Section \ref{sec_Case_Studies}, the controller is evaluated via time-domain simulations on a 4-terminal low-voltage DC microgrid to demonstrate the effectiveness of the proposed method, including testing the performance under imposed time delays, followed by a small-signal stability analysis to complement the large-signal stability results.
+Finally, Section \ref{conc} concludes this paper.